 What camera/projector/microphone should I use for my project?

 That depends on a lot of factors.
 We suggest calling us at 414.939.3653 if you have questions about what equipment will be a good match for your needs.

 Can I come see your place and check something out?

 Do you have camera X?

-We have 99% of our regular stock listed in the catalog.
-If you need something that’s not listed, we can usually bring it in from one of our rental partners if you can wait a few days.
-If you’re looking for something specific, we may know someone else in Milwaukee who rents it, too.
+We have most of our regular stock listed in the catalog.
+If you need something that’s not listed, we can usually bring it in from a rental partner, if you can wait a few days.
+It’s always a good idea to ask.